OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

         $sub = Get-AzureRmSubscription -ErrorAction SilentlyContinue
         if(-not($sub))
         {
             throw "No active Azure subscription found!
-If you have a subscription, use hello Login-AzureRmAccount cmdlet toologin tooyour subscription."
+If you have a subscription, use the Login-AzureRmAccount cmdlet to login to your subscription."
         }
     }